alzalabany/react-trio/README.md

 - App developers can develope whole SDK in conjunction with backend, without worrying about front end or presentation.
 - Its much faster -and safer- to run only reducers who subscribe to an event, not all reducers in chain !

+## Major Releases

+- 0.0.1 initial release
+- 1.0.0 #Breaking change
+  - renamed components to mach redux naming convention to make it easier to understand/upgrade
+  - increase test coverage to > 80%

 ## Todo

 - improve HOC function, may be implementing `shouldComponentUpdate` if its proved to be worth it.
 - consider moving logic to its own worker.
 - consider enabling remote Event sourcing keep state tree on remote host.

 ## License